YuriDevAT/sos-animals/README.md

 # Description

 This app will help abandoned animals get help from Animal welfare organizations in Romania when people reporting them via this app.
-I created this project to participate in my first hackathon - Clerk x Hashnode Hackathon June 2021.
+I created this project to participate in my first hackathon - Clerk x Hashnode Hackathon July 2021.
 So, check out my article about the project and my experience in the hackathon.

 🏆 This project is one of the the Runner Up Winners. 🥳